A reader asked if he has to pay a debt that he can’t see on his credit record.

 These debts will have dropped off your credit reports because the default was over 6 years ago.

-If you hadn’t made a payment for more than 6 years, the debts would probably be unenforceable because they are statute-barred.
-See Questions about statute-barred debt for details and talk to National Debtline about your situation if you think a debt is statute-barred.
+If you hadn’t made a payment for more than 6 years, the debts may be unenforceable because they are statute-barred.
+See Questions about statute-barred debt for details and talk to National Debtline about your situation if you think one of your debts could be statute-barred.

 But if you have made a payment within the last 6 years, the debt is not statute-barred and the creditor can still take you to court for a CCJ … so you need to pay them.